Dalian Atkinson: Aston Villa

-The 23-year-old joined Aston Villa for £1.6 million in July 1991, and became one half of another impressive partnership alongside Dean Saunders, when Saunders arrived from Liverpool a year after Atkinson arrived there from Real Sociedad.
+The 23-year-old joined Aston Villa for £1.6 million in July 1991, and formed a strike partnership with Dean Saunders when Saunders arrived from Liverpool a year after Atkinson arrived there from Real Sociedad.
 The partnership was broken up in 1995 when both players were sold to Turkish clubs – Saunders to Galatasaray and Atkinson to Fenerbahçe for £1.7 million.

-On 15 August 1992, Atkinson scored Villa's first ever Premier League goal, a 84-minute equaliser in a 1–1 away draw against Ipswich Town.
-He is probably most often remembered for his magnificent solo goal against Wimbledon in a 3–2 away win on 3 October 1992, which won Match of the Days Goal of the Season award for the 1992–93 season, the first season of the new FA Premier League, when Villa finished runners-up.
-Starting deep in the Aston Villa half of the pitch with a one-touch trap from a lofted ball that immediately took him away from a defending player, Atkinson then skipped past two more Wimbledon players and, pausing briefly as he reached the edge of the opposition penalty area, produced a delicately arched chip-shot that floated over the rushing goalkeeper.
-That goal's celebration is still to this day well remembered by Aston Villa fans, on that rainy day fan Martin Pritchard had the impulse to jump from his seat, walk onto the field, and hold his umbrella up over the players.
+On 15 August 1992, Atkinson scored Villa's first ever Premier League goal, an 84th-minute equaliser in a 1–1 away draw against Ipswich Town.
+His solo goal against Wimbledon in a 3–2 away win on 3 October 1992 won Match of the Days Goal of the Season award for the 1992–93 season. the first season of the new FA Premier League, when Villa finished runners-up.

-Atkinson also had the distinction of scoring Villa's first Premier League goal, when he scored their late equaliser in a 1–1 draw at Ipswich on the opening day of the season.

-Atkinson is remembered by Aston Villa fans for his goal in the 1994 League Cup final win against Manchester United, and that he scored twice in the semi-finals against Tranmere Rovers (once in the first leg and once in the second).
+Atkinson scored in the 1994 League Cup final win against Manchester United, and scored twice in the semi-finals against Tranmere Rovers (once in the first leg and once in the second).

 Later career

-Atkinson missed Villa's departure for a 1994 pre-season tour of South Africa because of what was described as "personal problems."
+Atkinson missed Villa's departure for a 1994 pre-season tour of South Africa because of what were described as "personal problems."
 When Ron Atkinson left and was replaced as manager by Brian Little, he fell out of favour.
 In July 1995, Atkinson arrived in Istanbul to agree a deal with Fenerbahçe S.K.
 Atkinson failed to settle in Turkey and had loan spells with Metz and Manchester City.
 Atkinson left the club in 1997 and ended his career with stints in Saudi Arabia and South Korea, finally retiring as a player in 2001.